 Whether made from genetically engineered yeast or through in vitro processes, these next-generation animal replacement products are manufactured in resource-intensive factories.
-The products are often made with multiple processed ingredients, including gums, flavors, colors and other additives.
+The lab-made animal replacement products are often made with multiple processed ingredients, including gums, flavors, colors and other additives.
 Some products also include novel, genetically engineered ingredients like the "heme" secreted from genetically engineered yeast, which gives the Impossible Burger its "blood."

-Various "processing aids" are employed to make some of these products, including organisms (like genetically engineered bacteria, yeast and algae) that produce proteins, and chemicals to extract proteins.
-For example, chemicals like hexane are used to extract components of a food, like proteins (from peas, soy, corn etc.) or compounds (from genetically engineered bacteria) to make xanthan gum.
-Currently, however, disclosure of these ingredients is not required.
+Various "processing aids" are employed to make some of these genetically engineered products, including organisms (like genetically engineered bacteria, yeast and algae) that produce proteins and chemicals to extract proteins.
+For example, chemicals like hexane are used to extract components of a food, like proteins or other compounds to make ingredients (like xanthan gum).
+Currently, however, disclosure of these processing aids is not required.
 Other processing aids (e.g. bacteria, yeast, algae), including those that are genetically engineered to produce proteins, are also not currently required to be disclosed on package labeling.
 The lack of transparency makes it difficult to assess the inputs and impact of their use.